osodevops/homebrew-tap/README.md

 # OSO DevOps Homebrew Tap

-This is the official Homebrew tap for OSO DevOps tools.
+This is the official Homebrew tap for OSO tools.

 ## Installation